scinos/yarn-deduplicate/README.md

 ## Duplicated packages

-`yarn.lock` contains a list of all the dependencies required by your project (including transitive dependencies), and the actual package version installed to satistfy those dependencies.
+`yarn.lock` contains a list of all the dependencies required by your project (including transitive dependencies), and the actual package version installed to satisfy those dependencies.

-For the context of this project, a "duplicated package" is a package that appers on multiple nodes of the dependency tree with overlapping version ranges but resolved to different versions.
+For the context of this project, a "duplicated package" is a package that appears on multiple nodes of the dependency tree with overlapping version ranges but resolved to different versions.

 For example, imagine that your project directly depends on `lodash` and `babel`, and `babel` depends